 The easiest way to remain compliant given all the variables is to use an umbrella company as your local partner in Malta.
-They are already well-versed in the rules for self-employed contractors and can help you get started with the contract, and then facilitate all of the compliance-related steps on your behalf.
+They are already well-versed in the rules for self-employed contractors and can help you get started with the contract.
+They can also facilitate all of the compliance-related steps on your behalf.

 Using an umbrella company is the best way to avoid any misclassification issues or violating any self-employment rules.
 Aside from compliance, here are the other benefits of using an umbrella company:

-- Handles all client payments, tax withholding, and any social contributions
+- First, handle all client payments, tax withholding, and any social contributions

-- Issues you a payslip each month, to a local or foreign account
+- Secondly, issue you a payslip each month, to a local or foreign account

-- Helps set up the contract with the client
+- Then, help set up the contract with the client

 - Moderates any disputes with your client

 - Last but not least, advise on access to totalization and double taxation treaties